Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 ### Disable McMMO

 Like it or not, McMMO is enabled on the server.
-If you absolutely do not want to use McMMO, you my contact Kyrobi to completely disable it for you.
+If you absolutely do not want to use McMMO, you may leave the server.

-Keep in mind that other player's will still have McMMO and its effects.